shradhautk/Use-of-Erosion-Dilation-technique/README.md

 # Use-of-Erosion-Dilation-technique
-nvestigating the Impact of Post-processing Techniques like Erosion and Dilation on the Performance of Models Utilizing Various Loss Functions, including Binary Cross-Entropy, Weighted Binary Cross-Entropy, Distance, Dice, and IOU.
+Investigating the Impact of Post-processing Techniques like Erosion and Dilation on the Performance of Models Utilizing Various Loss Functions, including Binary Cross-Entropy, Weighted Binary Cross-Entropy, Distance, Dice, and IOU.